hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/exchange-integration/non-functionals.rst

   A withdrawal is considered definitely failed once its target record time ``trecTgt`` is below the last ingested record time.

-   * Note: Canton participant nodes regularly (every 30' by default) requesting time-proofs from the sequencer to ensure that they observe time progressing even if there's no activity.
+   * Note: Canton participant nodes regularly (every 30' by default) request time-proofs from the sequencer to ensure that they observe time progressing even if there's no activity.
      They expose this information to Ledger API clients via ``OffsetCheckpoints`` (`docs <https://docs.digitalasset-staging.com/build/3.3/reference/lapi-proto-docs.html#com-daml-ledger-api-v2-offsetcheckpoint>`_).

-..
-REVIEW: Small grammar issue - "...regularly (every 30' by default) request"

 .. _reading-from-canton-coin-scan: